Other features

 .
 Insert there any code that can check that the conditions for running the lab are met.
 For example, the following method checks if a program called "foo" is installed by attempting to run it from the command line:

 You must return null if everything is OK.
 As a rule, returning a non-null value (typically an error message) means that something external to the lab must be fixed before running the experiments; hence LabPal will simply quit.
-If your experiments have prerequisites they can generate by themselves, don't use this method.
+If your experiments have they can generate by themselves, don't use this method.

 LabPal is implemented as a Java library, and is especially suited for labs and experiments written as Java classes.
-However, it is also possible to write experiments and labs using Python, thanks to the Jython library.
+However, it is also possible to write experiments and labs using Python, thanks to the library.

 file for more information on how to create a lab in Python.